Juhanon Mar Thoma

-Juhanon Mar Thoma XVIII Metropolitan (7 August 1894 – 27 September 1976) was the Metropolitan of the Malankara Mar Thoma Syrian Church from 1949–1976, who gave leadership to the church and at the same time actively participated in social and political arenas.
+Juhanon Mar Thoma XVIII (7 August 1894 – 27 September 1976) was the Metropolitan of the Malankara Mar Thoma Syrian Church from 1947–1976.
+He gave leadership to the church and at the same time actively participated in social and political arenas.
 He was respected by people from all walks of life, from all religions and from all age groups.
 He is remembered for providing the church with its famous motto "Lighted to Lighten".
 His humanistic and socially-engaged approach to the Christian faith was embodied in his personal credo: "The Church must be interested where human life is interested."

 Early life

 Juhanon Mar Thoma was born on 7 August 1894 and was christened as C. M. John.
 His father was C. P. Mathew Munsiff (judge) Cherukara Paravelithundiyil, Ayroor, in Kerala.
 His mother was Annamma Kollenkeril, Aymanam, Kottayam.
 His parents called him Yohannachen.
-C. P. Mathew Munsiff was the grandson of the sister of Mathews Mar Athanasius Metropolitan.
+C. P. Mathew was the grandson of the sister of Mathews Mar Athanasius Metropolitan.